gneCoE/dbq/ActivityReport_02.md

 step for the organisation to address issues related to effective management of documentation.

 As far as our institute is concerned, already a shift and a positive inclination towards this version control system can be seen in the college.
-As a result of which we are also expecting release of latest College Newsletter through the use of GitHub.
+As a result of which we are also expecting the release of the latest College Newsletter through the use of GitHub.
 Organising team is excited to see how it goes and would happily extend help in every possible way to bring this revolutionary change.

 <br>
 <br>

 #### Signature of Event Co-ordinator